IndustryFusion/IndustryFusion/setup/README.md

 Example:
    ![Run Configuration Backend](images/Intellij_run_configuration_backend.png)
 1. You can create multiple config files based on the pattern `application-local*.yaml` to set different local values.
 1. Assure the key `keycloak.credentials.secret` is set to the secret value, which has been generated during the keycloak set up.
-Therefore, you can use a `application-local.yaml` file. **Take care to activate the "local" spring profile in the Intellij run configuration.**
+Therefore, you can use a `application-local_dev.yaml` file. **Take care to activate the "local" spring profile in the Intellij run configuration.**

 #### Import Sample Data
 1. Start the fusionbackend run configuration.
 This creates the database schema based on Flyway migrations.
 1. Import sample data by using the file [demoinserts.sql (located in private GitHub repository)](https://github.com/mattmikulina/IndustryFusion-machine-configs/blob/master/_SQL-Demoinserts/demoinserts.sql).
 1. Stop the fusionbackend run configuration.
-1. Change back the setting `spring.jpa.hibernate.ddl-auto` in the `application-dev.yaml` from 'create' to 'validate'.
+1. Change back the setting `spring.jpa.hibernate.ddl-auto` in the `application-local_dev.yaml` from 'create' to 'validate'.

 ### fusionfrontend (npm)
 1. Assure there is a npm run configuration for the fusionfrontend.
 1. Edit "Node Interpreter" and "Package manager" to correct path, see example below, within your target folder in the fusionfrontend module.
 Example:
    ![Run Configuration Frontend](images/Intellij_run_configuration_frontend.png)
-1. Copy attachment of LastPass note "Shared-IndustryFusion > Frontend environment.dev.ts" to `fusionfrontend/src/environments/environment.dev.ts`.
+1. Copy attachment of LastPass note "Shared-IndustryFusion > Frontend environment.local_dev.ts" to `fusionfrontend/src/environments/environment.local_dev.ts`.
 Do not forget to rename it correctly!

 Todo (IF-202): Besser nicht die ganze Datei, sondern nur die einzelnen Keys in LastPass ablegen